antb123/stellar-payment-api/README.md

 * [SEP-6 Instructions for Wallets](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md#basic-wallet-implementation)

-Overview of the steps to do a deposit or withdrawal using TEMPO:
+Overview of the steps to do a deposit or withdrawal using our Anchor:
 * Fetch stellar.toml
   - The Wallet fetches the Anchor's `stellar.toml` file, which contains information about currencies and URLs required by the SEPs